 Digital technology, such as inkjet printing technology, is highly effective in copying original art.
 Digital engraving converts traditional engravings into digital images through a computer.
 The result can then be printed.

 The reproduction will be highly accurate.
-However even then, the digital representation might lose some of the propertiesOpens in a new tab. of traditional designs, such as imprints on engravings.
+However even then, the digital representation might lose some of the properties of traditional designs, such as imprints on engravings.

 For Printing